ShekinahMaxwell/PowerShell-Create_Compare_Hashes/README.md

 <!--img width="1440" alt="02" src="https://github.com/user-attachments/assets/f2e54e39-7644-4dd2-a174-283a6f957afa"-->
 </p>
 <p>
-Create a text file by right-clicking into the folder> Type in a message, "Hello" for example>
+Then create a text file by right-clicking into the "HashExample" folder> Type in a message, "Hello" for example.
 </p>
 <br />